Alipsa/mdr/README.md

 # Version History

 ### Ver 1.5.1
+- Change default behavior of code blocks to default to do md.clear() in the beginning unless the `initialize` option is set to FALSE (i.e. the old behavior).

 ### Ver 1.5.0, Dec 27, 2021
 - upgrade r2md to 1.0.3 to add support for `htest` classes